 On January 9, 2009, a Boston fire crew’s ladder truck suffered a catastrophic mechanical failure returning from a call on Mission Hill.
 Boston fire Lieutenant Kevin Kelley died after the truck slammed into a building on Huntington Ave.
-It is hard to believe that four years have passed.
+It is hard to believe that five years have passed.
 Here is a photo of the very solemn moments after Lt.
 Kelley’s colleagues recovered him from the rubble.
 Needless to say it was a very difficult photo to snap at the time.
 There was not a dry eye in the area at that moment.

 Posts Tagged ‘Boston fire department’

 Boston firefighters stand at attention to honor Lt.
 Kevin Kelley, killed on duty five years ago today.by markadmin Posted: Thursday, 1/9/2014